 Each emphasis in MCB requires a certain number of elective courses.
 These courses may be any upper division lecture course offered by MCB or courses selected from the Approved Electives List on the Major Requirements page.
 Approval for other courses may be obtained via petition in the UAO.

-MCB C100A: Biophysical Chemistry: Physical Principles and the Molecules of Life (4 units) (Cross-listed with Chem C130)
+MCB C100A: Biophysical Chemistry: Physical Principles and the Molecules of Life (4 units; Syllabus) (Cross-listed with Chem C130)

 Prerequisites: Chem 3A or Chem112A, Math 1A, Bio 1A/1AL.
 Chem 3B or Chem 112B recommended.